Fiserv/universal-commerce/recipes/InApp_Payments.md

 >Please note that ACME SOCK is a generic merchant ID for the Demo environment.
 It is strictly for the demo environment and not associated with a specific merchant profile.
 The correct value in the merchant token field will start with "FDOA-" and this is the value that will be provided to the project technical support team.

 ## Step 3: Generate a Sandbox Apple Pay Cert
-To enable Apple Pay & Google Pay through the uCom platform, you will need to generate an Apple Pay cert as demonstrated below:
+To enable Apple Pay & Google Pay through the Connected Commerce (uCom) platform, you will need to generate an Apple Pay cert as demonstrated below:

 1. Click on “CERTS” in the top right.
 Enter an app label and select the product you would like, for example, Apple Pay then click on the “ADD” button.